usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_3/content.md

 done
 ```

-I2C uses the LSB of the address for indicating read / write.
-In the data-sheet the device address is listed as 0x52, which is 0x29 << 1.
+I2C uses the LSB of the address for indicating read/write.
+In the data sheet, the device address is listed as 0x52, which is 0x29 << 1.
 Therefore the two addresses match.

 ### Sensor Data